Generative AI for Multiple Choice STEM Assessments: Introduction

 Multiple choice assessments define a finite and predetermined set of response options, enabling greater control over both the content and the evaluation process.
 While often perceived as focusing on concept recognition, in many STEM disciplines these questions still require students to engage in full problem-solving processes to arrive at the correct answer.
 The key distinction lies in the format’s bounded nature: students select rather than construct their response, and educators can carefully design distractors that reflect common misconceptions or subtle variations of reasoning.
 This makes multiple choice an ideal context in which to deploy generative AI, as the output can be validated efficiently by a subject matter expert and integrated into teaching materials with reduced risk of conceptual error.

-Recognizing these affordances, we developed a structured approach to using generative AI to assist in the creation of multiple choice assessments in mathematics within the Möbius platform.
+Recognizing these advantages, we developed a structured approach to using generative AI to assist in the creation of multiple choice assessments in mathematics within the Möbius platform.
 Our methodology focuses on prompt engineering strategies that interface with the platform’s semantic math engine, effectively speaking the language of mathematics in the generative process.
 This bounded format provides a practical mechanism for safely applying generative AI: subject matter experts can review AI-generated distractors for plausibility and pedagogical value, ensuring alignment with course objectives.
 As such, Möbius’ use of multiple choice assessments creates a controlled environment in which generative AI can enhance content creation without compromising mathematical rigor or instructional quality.

 In what follows, we describe the technical architecture of Möbius and its mathematical capabilities, highlighting the features that enable dynamic question generation and semantic validation.
 We then outline the prompt design strategy used to interact with generative AI models for producing multiple choice alternatives.
-Following this, we provide examples from our implementation and evaluate the quality and efficiency of the generated assessments.
-Finally, we conclude by discussing implications for future work and broader applications of generative AI in mathematical education.
+Following this, we provide a discussion of the validation process, to evaluate the quality and efficiency of the generated assessments.
+Finally, we conclude by discussing future work and broader applications of generative AI in mathematical education.